Teddy-2004/news-find_job_app/README.md

 Web Server: Nginx

-Load Balancer: Custom load balancer (6405-lb-01) distributing traffic between 6405-web-01 and 6405-web-02
+Load Balancer: Custom load balancer (6405-lb-01) distributing traffic between 6405-web-01 and 6405-web-02.

 Setup Instructions
-Clone the Repository
+1. Clone the Repository
 Clone the repository to your local machine:

 bash
 Copy
 git clone https://github.com/Teddy-2004/techhire.git
 cd techhire
-Install Dependencies
+2. Install Dependencies

-Make sure you have Node.js installed (preferably the latest LTS version).
+Ensure you have Node.js installed (preferably the latest LTS version).
 Then, install the required dependencies:

 bash
 Copy
 npm install
-Set Up Environment Variables
+3. Set Up Environment Variables

-You need to create a .env file in the root directory of the project to store your API keys:
+You need to create a .env file in the root directory of the project to store your API keys.

-NEWS_API_KEY: API key from NewsAPI

-FINDWORK_API_KEY: API key from Findwork.dev

 Example .env file: